 For enhancing lip shape and volume, fillers usually last around six to nine months, and top up treatments are required to maintain the effect.

 At Honour Health, we offer free consultations at our Newcastle, Ponteland and Stanley clinics to discuss any of our skin treatments.
-To book, call your chosen practice, or book online – just click the button at the top of this page.
+Simply call your chosen practice to book.

 At Jesmond, you can book a free consultation directly with Sage Facial Aesthetics – find out more here